API

 Check the DNS setup status

-1. Open the settings of the created CDN resource.
+1. Open the settings of the CDN resource that you created.

 Setup guide

-3. A drawer will open, displaying each step of the configuration process.
+3. A checklist will open, displaying each step of the configuration process.
 A check mark indicates that the step was successful.
-If there is no check mark, click on the step and follow the instructions to complete the configuration.
-When the setup is finished, click Check DNS Setup Status.
+If any stage lacks a check mark, click on the step and follow the instructions to complete the configuration.
+When you're done, click Check DNS setup status.

 Setup Status

-• If you see the message "DNS record hasn’t been set up", something has gone wrong.
-Please check the DNS hosting settings.
+If you see the message "DNS record hasn’t been set up", check your DNS hosting settings for configuration errors.

 check the DNS